skilesare/immortality/the_pattern_language/fsp_diminishing_value_of_future_superprofits.md

 ### DER.
-Diminishing value of future economic rent
+Diminishing Value of Future Economic Rent

 ...
 What effect will the predistribution of economic rent **(PRF)** have on the market?